ShaharSadof22/next-insurance/README.md

 Good luck!

-**I did the task until 12, i dud not use the extra time becouse i had to go to work.**
+**i hade a problem with runung the project localy, started the work at 10:35 and finished at 12:00** **I did the task until 12, i dud not use the extra time becouse i had to go to work.**